redkite-labs/redkitecms-docs/book/website-deploy.rst

 If you manage your website on your laptop, you must transfer files to the remote server after you deployed the website.

-RedKite CMS does not provide any tool to do this job, so you can refer this Symfony2 cookbook entry which covers the topic in detail.
+The RedKite CMS does not provide any tool to do this job.
+So you can refer to this Symfony2 cookbook entry which covers the topic in detail.